junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 This section specifies a randomized encoding of gradients and FLP circuit ({{Section 7.3 of !VDAF}}) for checking that (1) the gradient's squared L2-norm falls in the desired range and (2) the squared L2-norm does not wrap around the field modulus.
+We specify the encoding and validity circuit in a class `PineValid`.

 The encoding algorithm takes as input the gradient and an XOF seed used to derive the random vectors for the wraparound tests.
 The seed must be known